bbauska/Coursera-Bootstrap/readme.md

 I will go to the About Page.
 Note how that same navigation bar is displayed in About Page, so you have about being highlighted because I applied the active class to that and then I can go back to my Home Page either by clicking on the narvar-brand or the Home.
-So let\'s click on the narvar-brand and we are back in our main or Home Page or index.HTML.
+So let&apos;s click on the narvar-brand and we are back in our main or Home Page or index.HTML.

 Now the navigation is correctly set up both in the Home Page and in the About Page.

-Couple of additional things that I\'m going to do is to apply if you see it\'s class that I can change my navbar\'s color and also I would like to add a breadcrumb to this About Page and so that the breadcrumb will also give me another way of navigating back to my Home Page and also will indicate the hierarchy in my website where I am at the moment.
+Couple of additional things that I&apos;m going to do is to apply if you see it&apos;s class that I can change my navbar&apos;s color and also I would like to add a breadcrumb to this About Page and so that the breadcrumb will also give me another way of navigating back to my Home Page and also will indicate the hierarchy in my website where I am at the moment.

-Let\'s do those two steps next.
+Let&apos;s do those two steps next.

 Going back to that editor in styles.css.

-I\'m going to add in a couple of more classes here.
+I&apos;m going to add in a couple of more classes here.

 You notice that my navbar was hiding part of the jumbotron.

-In order to avoid that, what I\'m going to do is to my body, I\'m going to give a padding of 50 pixel on the top so that those 50 pixels will be left for the navigation bar to cover.
+In order to avoid that, what I&apos;m going to do is to my body, I&apos;m going to give a padding of 50 pixel on the top so that those 50 pixels will be left for the navigation bar to cover.

-Whenever you are using a fixed top navigation bar it\'s a good idea to give this padding to the body of your webpage so that the navigation doesn\'t cover the topmost element in the body of your webpage.
+Whenever you are using a fixed top navigation bar it&apos;s a good idea to give this padding to the body of your webpage so that the navigation doesn&apos;t cover the topmost element in the body of your webpage.

-The remaining ones I\'m going to leave as zero pixels and also the z-index for my body as zero.
+The remaining ones I&apos;m going to leave as zero pixels and also the z-index for my body as zero.

-From your knowledge of CSS you understand what the z-index does and the next one I\'m going to do is I\'m going to overload navbar-dark class by adding in one more color for the navbar class and the color that I\'m going to choose is 512DA8.
+From your knowledge of CSS you understand what the z-index does and the next one I&apos;m going to do is I&apos;m going to overload navbar-dark class by adding in one more color for the navbar class and the color that I&apos;m going to choose is 512DA8.

 This is a dark purple color which looks very good in my website.